THE1tsdr1ppy/Ye-Olde-Code/Best Of 7th Grade/ReadME.txt

 Gavin M. : pressing 1 button and screwing up the Scriptable Render Pipeline.
 Celia C. : Repeatedly saying multiple people have "no friends" to mask her own insecurities.
 My math teacher : Not explaining Rayleigh and Mie scattering equations.
 So my asian dad had too. {  No rice for a week >:(   }
-Last but not least, thank you to the kind lady who smiled at me in pretty much every orchestra class.
+Finally, the kind violinist in my orchestra class.

 Our favorite programming tricks :
 Crashing everything instead of using pointers.